Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 | West Side | Miles 8–18 | Greektown, Little Italy, Pilsen, UIC | Varied crowds — the mental backbone of the race |

 Yes — emphatically.
-Chicago is the flattest Abbott World Major after Berlin and the course has produced more world records than any other marathon on earth.
+Chicago is the flattest Abbott World Major after Berlin and the course has produced 8 world records (more than any other marathon on earth).
 Cool October weather, wide roads, excellent aid station frequency, and 1.7 million spectators create near-ideal conditions for a personal best.
 The catch: on a course this flat, pacing errors compound without hills to slow you down.
 Run the first half conservatively.
-The race begins at Mile 18.
+The real race begins at Mile 18.

 How to Enter the Chicago Marathon 2026